slbailey/Retrovue/docs/domain/SchedulePlan.md

 **Manage Program References in Patterns**: Add, modify, or remove Program references (catalog entries) within Patterns.
 Programs are schedulable entities such as series, movies, blocks, or composites.

 **Layer Plans**: Create multiple plans with different priorities and effective date ranges to handle recurring patterns (weekdays, weekends, holidays, seasons) or one-time timeframes.
-Use Photoshop-style layering where more specific plans override generic ones.
+Use plan layering by priority where more specific plans override generic ones.
 Plans can be layered and overridden (e.g., weekday vs. holiday).

 **Preview Schedule**: Use dry-run or preview features to visualize how a plan's Zones and Patterns will resolve into a BroadcastScheduleDay.